Toddlers and infants under 2

 If you bring a buggy, it needs to have

 big wheels to get across snow (pushchairs are carried free of charge on our flight).
+Some of the nanny agencies can provide these when you book one of their nannies.
 But children are better off indoors: a

 walk with a buggy along the valley floor inevitably involves half with